Bromazepam Side Effects

 What is Bromazepam Used For?

 Bromazepam is used as an anti-anxiety agent or sedative.
 It is sometimes prescribed “as needed,” for instance, to prevent an occasional full-blown panic attack, for sleeping, to alleviate occasional tension, or before minor surgery.

 Unfortunately, the drug can quickly become addictive and can become extremely hard to stop after a person takes it regularly for more than 1 or 2 weeks.
 Paradoxical effects, as mentioned above under “side effects,” can significantly complicate the use of and withdrawal from bromazepam and similar benzodiazepines.

 Bromazepam Alternative Names and Slang

 Bromazepam is not sold in the US but is available in France, Spain, and possibly other countries under trade names such as Bromaze©, Somalium©, Lexotan©, Lexotanil©, Brazepam©, and others.

 It is not clear whether slang names have developed over the 50+ years it has been around, except that as it is a benzodiazepine drug, in some circles it might be generally referred to as “a downer,” “a trank,” “candy,” or simply “a benzo.”

 Bromazepam Tolerance = Withdrawal Symptoms

 The body quickly develops tolerance to benzodiazepines, requiring more of the drug to attain the same level of sedation.
-When the drug is withdrawn, even after as little as one week, bromazepam withdrawals will likely present.
-These can be severe reactions and can be life-threatening especially if the drug is stopped abruptly.2
+When the drug is withdrawn, even after as little as a couple of weeks, bromazepam withdrawals will likely present.
+These can be severe reactions, in some cases life-threatening especially after long-term use, if the drug is stopped abruptly.1

 Always seek medical assistance so that the drug can be slowly tapered down to reduce withdrawal symptoms as much as possible.